MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-lists.md

 **Edit action settings**

-Enabling an **Edit Action** allows a user to view an editable basic form that is data-bound to the record of the selected row from the list, provided the Write privilege has been granted by Entity Permissions.
+Enabling an **Edit Action** allows a user to view an editable basic form that is data-bound to the record of the selected row from the list, provided the Write privilege has been granted by Table Permissions.

 |                 Name                  |                                                                                                                                                                                                             Description                                                                                                                                                                                                             |